 Perhaps the answer lies in adjusting our expectations and dreams of how we want our Christmas to look and feel.
 After all, it is Jesus’ birthday, not ours!
 When we think of celebrating Christmas in the light of the desires of Jesus’ heart for His children, it changes everything!
 We begin to shift the focus away from ourselves and onto Christ and surrender our will to His.
 This one change in our thinking can revolutionize this time of year for our families and deepen our relationships with the Lord and with others.

-- Spend time with the Birthday Boy and tell Him how much you love and appreciate Him.
+- Spend time with Jesus and tell Him how much you love and appreciate Him.
 Sing a little worship song to Him today (Psalm 96:1).

-- Read some of His love letters to us.
-Jesus took a lot of time and effort to write a beautiful story for us and He wants us to read it (Matthew 4:4)!
+- Read some of His love letter to us.
+Jesus wrote a beautiful love letter for us and He wants us to read it (Matthew 4:4)!

-- Laugh with those who laugh and mourn with those who mourn (Romans 12:15).
+- Laugh with those who laugh and mourn with those who mourn.
 Be happy with the people in your lives who are happy, but don’t forget to remember those who are hurting.
-Do something nice for them today.
+Do something nice for them today (Romans 12:15).

-- Focus on others (Philippians 2:4).
+- Focus on others.
 We are always happier when we think about what other people want instead of just ourselves.
-God made our hearts to work that way.
+God made our hearts to work that way (Philippians 4:3).

 - Ask Jesus to fill you up with His joy and love for people.
-Pray and ask Him to help you love them well!
+Pray and ask Him to help you love them well (John 15:12)!